fontys-intersect/fontys-intersect-2020/bestpractices/splitdevprod.md

 - [Airquality](cases/airquality#Vulnerabilities)

-The other case was with the aircleaner, where the project was built in development, not in production.
+The other case was with the Airquality, where the project was built in development, not in production.

 ## Bibliography